Frequently asked questions

 Yes.
 There are two ways this can occur.

 - When a religious event is celebrated during SRE time, students do not need further parental permission to attend.
 The usual arrangements are to remain in place for students who do not attend SRE.

 - When an event is linked to a religious activity and supports local community expectations and it is celebrated outside of SRE time, for example, a whole school Christmas activity, parents/caregivers should be notified of the activity and reminded of their right to object to the inclusion of their children.
 Schools are to provide alternative activities in another area of the school for students who do not participate.

 What is Chaplaincy?

 The National School Chaplaincy Programme (NSCP) does not fall within the religious education policy.

 NSCP is a Commonwealth-funded initiative to support the emotional wellbeing of students and the school community through the provision of pastoral care.
-The New South Wales Government administers the Programme on behalf of the Commonwealth.
+The New South Wales Government administers the program on behalf of the Commonwealth.
 For more information on the NSCP, please visit the National School Chaplaincy Programme in NSW Public Schools website.

 Can I have a school prayer?